WalletScrutiny/WalletScrutinyCom/_android/com.finq.android.md

 >
 Trading CFDs (Contract for Difference) has never been more popular as a preferred method of investment.
 You don’t have to buy a share or a Bitcoin or a gold bar, instead you trade on the underlying asset as it moves up and down in the market.

-This platform only allows trading cryptocurrencies via CFDs.
-Thus, **no bitcoin wallet** is created.
+This platform only allows getting exposure to Bitcoin and cryptocurrencies but **not to send or receive bitcoins**.
 Deposits and withdrawals are in fiat.

 The types of trading accounts are listed on this [page.](https://www.finq.com/en/trading-accounts)